pharo-open-documentation/pharo-wiki/General/Glossary.md

 > "Bootstrapping usually refers to a self-starting process that is supposed to proceed without external input."

-In the case of Pharo, [images](#image) are bootstrapped from the sources by the [continuous integration server](https://ci.inria.fr/pharo-ci-jenkins2/job/Test%20pending%20pull%20request%20and%20branch%20Pipeline/) each time a pull-request is merged into [pharo repository](https://github.com/pharo-project/pharo).
+In the case of Pharo, [images](#image) are bootstrapped from the sources.
+Anyone can download the sources and create its own custom Pharo image.
+The Pharo [continuous integration server](https://ci.inria.fr/pharo-ci-jenkins2/job/Test%20pending%20pull%20request%20and%20branch%20Pipeline/) launch the bootstrap process each time a pull-request is merged into [pharo repository](https://github.com/pharo-project/pharo).
 This seems to be a natural process but one has to know that until Pharo 7.0, images were not bootstrapped.
 This means that, each version of Pharo was in fact a copy of the previous image with some additional changes.

 ## Browser
 The browser designate the tool for browsing and editing packages, classes and methods.
 In Pharo 6.1 and greater, the browser is Calypso.